European equity rally slows after poor Chinese data

 Adding to the mining sector's woes, Citigroup downgraded its

-It predicted iron ore will fall to $36 a tonne in the third
+predicted that iron ore will fall to $36 a tonne in the third

 quarter, from $47 currently, and stay below $40 for the rest of